naitRAM/superherosighting/README.md

 ## NOTES

 - Each Organization created in this DB stores most of it's information in the Location table.
-Because an Organization contains name, description, and address info it is semantically a location, and shares alot of column names with Location.
+Because an Organization contains name, description, and address info, it is semantically equivalent to a Location, and shares alot of fields with Location.
 A Location entry is created for every Organization entry in the database, which is referenced by a foreign key in the Organization entry.
 But an Organization must also be a separate entity in the application, not related to Location objects.
 It cannot be retrieved, added or edited from the Location data access object, and vice versa.
-This complicates the sql statements and dao methods used for the database implementations of the Location and Organization data access objects.
+This complicates the SQL statements and methods used for the database implementations of the Location and Organization data access objects.
 Also, more transactions have to occur for certain methods to work.
 For example: